Bismuth: Price

-The price for pure bismuth metal has been relatively stable through most of the 20th century, except for a spike in the 1970s.
+The price for pure bismuth metal was relatively stable through most of the 20th century, except for a spike in the 1970s.
 Bismuth has always been produced mainly as a byproduct of lead refining, and thus the price usually reflected the cost of recovery and the balance between production and demand.

-Prior to World War II, demand for bismuth was small and mainly pharmaceutical — bismuth compounds were used to treat such conditions as digestive disorders, sexually transmitted diseases and burns.
+Before World War II, demand for bismuth was small and mainly pharmaceutical—bismuth compounds were used to treat such conditions as digestive disorders, sexually transmitted diseases and burns.
 Minor amounts of bismuth metal were consumed in fusible alloys for fire sprinkler systems and fuse wire.
 During World War II bismuth was considered a strategic material, used for solders, fusible alloys, medications and atomic research.
 To stabilize the market, the producers set the price at $1.25 per pound ($2.75 /kg) during the war and at $2.25 per pound ($4.96 /kg) from 1950 until 1964.

-In the early 1970s, the price rose rapidly as a result of increasing demand for bismuth as a metallurgical additive to aluminium, iron and steel.
+In the early 1970s, the price rose rapidly due to increasing demand for bismuth as a metallurgical additive to aluminium, iron and steel.
 This was followed by a decline owing to increased world production, stabilized consumption, and the recessions of 1980 and 1981–1982.
 In 1984, the price began to climb as consumption increased worldwide, especially in the United States and Japan.
 In the early 1990s, research began on the evaluation of bismuth as a nontoxic replacement for lead in ceramic glazes, fishing sinkers, food-processing equipment, free-machining brasses for plumbing applications, lubricating greases, and shot for waterfowl hunting.
 Growth in these areas remained slow during the middle 1990s, in spite of the backing of lead replacement by the United States federal government, but intensified around 2005.
 This resulted in a rapid and continuing increase in price.